 The third-generation Toyota Tacoma debuted in 2016, bringing in a sharper look with harder body lines, a new grille, new headlights, and more.
-In 2021, we expect the Tacoma to be a carryover, but it will gain a few new special-edition models.
+In 2021, we expect the Tacoma to be a carryover, but we now know that it will gain a few new special-editions to keep things exciting.

 As a carryover pickup, we expect the 2021 Toyota Tacoma to carry on with the same looks it’s had since 2016.
 We expect this trend to continue until 2022 or 2023, which is likely when Toyota will get to redesigning this profit-driving midsize pickup finally.
 What will change for 2021 will be two new special-edition pickups: Trail Special Edition and Nightshade Special Edition.